Are We Really Making Much Progress in Text Classification? A Comparative Review: Discussion

+\paragraph{Document Length} Notable on 20ng is also the performance of CogLTX, a variant of BERT specifically designed for long text~\cite{DBLP:conf/nips/DingZY020}.
+CogLTX with a fine-tuned RoBERTa (for 4 epochs) reaches an accuracy of 87.0 on 20ng.
+This is only similar to the performance of a BERT-base with 87.21.
+This suggests that the extra features of CogLTX have no effect on the 20ng dataset.
+It may also be the case, citing CogLTX itself, that ``for most NLP tasks, a few key sentences in the text hold sufficient and necessary information to fulfill the task''~\cite{DBLP:conf/nips/DingZY020}.
+Subsequently, Fiok~\etal~\cite{DBLP:journals/access/FiokKGDWAAZ21} experiment with different truncation techniques for long text, sometimes leading to an advantage over first-512-tokens truncation.
+We leave studying the applicability of further long-range transformer models for text classification, \eg ~\cite{DBLP:journals/access/FiokKGDWAAZ21,DBLP:journals/corr/abs-2004-05150}, as part of future work.
+Among our datasets, 20ng is the only one where many documents exceed the 512-token threshold.

-\paragraph{Reinforcement Learning} There is also an approach using reinforcement learning for text classification where the idea is to use large language models and learn descriptions of classes from data~\citep{DBLP:conf/icml/ChaiWHWL20}.
+\paragraph{Reinforcement Learning} Chai \etal~\cite{DBLP:conf/icml/ChaiWHWL20} propose an approach using reinforcement learning for text classification, where the idea is to use large language models and learn descriptions of classes from data.
 The two best-performing variants are learning descriptions by extraction and abstraction.
 The results on the single-label dataset 20ng are good with an accuracy of $84.4$ (extractive) and $84.6$ (abstractive) methods but not competitive with the state of the art (both numbers not shown in Table~\ref{tab:results_textclf_micro} for brevity).
-Notably, \citet{DBLP:conf/icml/ChaiWHWL20} also reports the lowest BERT-base score for 20ng with an accuracy of $83.1$, which is more than one point less than our TF-IDF + WideMLP.
-Similarly, for the multi-label case on the R21578 dataset, the accuracy of the reinforcement learning method is good but not competitive to state of the art.
+Notably, Chai~\etal\cite{DBLP:conf/icml/ChaiWHWL20} also report the lowest BERT-base score for 20ng with an accuracy of $83.1$, which is more than one point less than our TF-IDF + WideMLP.
+Similarly, for the multi-label case on the R21578 dataset, the accuracy of the reinforcement learning method is good but not competitive to the state of the art.

-\paragraph{Long Transformer} Notable on 20ng is also the performance of CogLTX, a variant of BERT specifically designed for long text~\citep{DBLP:conf/nips/DingZY020}.
-CogLTX reaches with a fine-tuned RoBERTa (for 4 epochs) with an accuracy of 87.0 on 20ng and is only similar to the performance of our BERT-base with 87.21.
-This suggests that the extra features of CogLTX have no effect on the 20ng dataset.
-It may also be the case, citing CogLTX itself, that ``for most NLP tasks, a few key sentences in the text hold sufficient and necessary information to fulfill the task'' ~\citep{DBLP:conf/nips/DingZY020}.
-This hypothesis is further explored in Text Guide by \citep{DBLP:journals/access/FiokKGDWAAZ21}, where their Text Guide truncation technique sometimes gives an edge over 512-truncated text input.
-We leave studying the applicability of further long-range Transformer models for text classification, \eg ~\citep{DBLP:journals/access/FiokKGDWAAZ21,DBLP:journals/corr/abs-2004-05150}, as part of future work.
-Among our datasets, 20ng is the only one where many documents exceed the 512-token threshold.